French Immersion for Expats

 Talk to Bernard

-Whether you are preparing for DELF, breaking through a years-long plateau, or getting ready for a move to France, Bernard Henusse has been helping expats master French with one-on-one phonetic ear training since 2008.
+Preparing for DELF, breaking a years-long plateau, or getting ready to move to France: Bernard Henusse has been helping expats master French with one-on-one phonetic ear training since 2008.
 Book a free 15-minute consultation to discuss your situation.

 Book Your Free Consultation